|About OHP||How can I get involved?|

 |Benefits||Will OHP pay for treatment when there is an accident or injury to the eye(s)?|

 Yes.
 Urgent/emergent treatment is a covered service for all benefit packages.

 |Benefits||Does OHP cover preventive services? |

 Yes.
-The OHP Plus, CAWEM Plus, OHP with Limited Drug and OHP Standard benefit packages cover preventive services, which include immunizations, check-ups, and screening tests (such as mammograms and PAP tests).
+The OHP Plus, CAWEM Plus, and OHP with Limited Drug benefit packages cover preventive services, which include immunizations, check-ups, and screening tests (such as mammograms and PAP tests).

 |Benefits||How do I know which benefit package applies? |

 |Benefits||What if someone wants treatments not included their benefit package? |

 If an OHP member wants a service that is not covered by their benefit package or is not covered for the condition being treated, the member must sign a waiver, as required by OAR 410-120-1280.
 The waiver shows that the OHP member understands the service is not covered and agrees to pay for the service.

 Without this waiver, providers may be responsible for costs related to providing excluded and limited services.

 |Benefits||How do OHP members know if a health care service isn't covered? |